google-ar/WebARonTango/README.md

 ### Resolving some possible Chromium WebView crashes on some Android versions

 Chromium webview seems to crash pretty consistently on some Android versions (5 and 6) on some internal checks/asserts related to both audio and touch handling.
 This is a list of some possible points in the chromium source code where these crashes may occur.
 It is recommended that some testing is performed before introducing these changes.
-The bright side of asserts/checks is that they show the specific line of code where the crash is happening so a simple review of the logcar when the crash happens should poing to the specific point where the assert is failing.
+The good thing with asserts/checks is that they show the specific line of code where the crash is happening so a simple review of the logcat when the crash happens should poing to the specific line of code and file where the assert is failing.

 **NOTE**: It is recommended that the changes are well documented (for example introducing a //WebAR BEGIN..//WebAR END block to correctly mark each change).
+Remember, these changes should not be needed but for some reason the Chromium WebView is showing these errors.

 * `ui/events/android/motion_event_android.cc`